Applelo/compotes/docs/guide/index.md

 ```

 ::: info
 The above import will work on modern building tools, like ViteJS and Webpack 5, which support package imports.
-If not, you can use the direct CSS location :
+If not, you can use the direct CSS location:

 ```scss
 @import 'compotes/style.css';